liampc/100-days-of-code/log.md

 ## Day 9: Oct 14, 2020

 Was not able to do coding yesterday.
 Today I finally understood how to use JS with django in dealing with Single Page app.
 I learned how to create and access own API.
 I was also able to add features in my attendance project, and practice using class based views in django.

+## Day 10, 11, 12: Oct 15,16,17

+Forgot to do log.
+These past few days, I followed the django tutorial.
+I learned how to create custom user model, how to do user authentication and apply bootstrap into my django project.
+Also practice how to create tests.
+There are a lot of details I feel like I should memeorize but for not I'm just familiarizing myself on the stuffs that I can do with Django and use the book as a reference to do it.
+Also add features on my attendance project such as updating and deleting persons.